isomerpages/nlb-curiocity/_events/Curiocity Showcase/Places of Entertainment, Recreation and Food.md

 | [![Alt text for image on Isomer site](/images/sample-bb-long-bar-2.jpg)](https://www.nas.gov.sg/archivesonline/photographs/record-details/52bfad4e-3c8e-11e4-859c-0050568939ad)   |
 |The bar is most well-known as the birthplace of the Singapore Sling which is an internationally recognised cocktail created by the hotel's bartender Ngiam Tong Boon in 1915.
 Primarily a gin-based cocktail, Ngiam made the beverage pink so as to allow the ladies at the time to consume it in the public.|

+Watch the video below by Raffles Hotel explaining the history of the Singapore Sling.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cMFOB2sSJLc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ----